nelsonracevedo/Windows-Troubleshooting-Incident-Response-Lab/Incident-01-No-Internet/incident-report.md

 - The workstation was unable to load any websites.
 - The browser displayed the error: "<website>'s IP address could not be found."
-- After failing to charge the website it would show an error "{website domain}'s IP Address could be not found"

 ---